torpkev/domain_docs/faq/spawner.md

 - Ability to spawn multiple mob types at once

-- You can specify a chance of spawning to limit it
+- You can specify a chance out of 100 for if the mob spawns

 - You get to choose the size of the area where they can spawn